element-hq/policies/docs/matrix-org/privacy_notice.md

 Your username and password is used to authenticate your access to the Service and to uniquely identify you within the Service.

+Your password is stored until you change it or your account is deactivated (see 2.5 for details on how passwords are handled securely).
+Your username is stored indefinitely to avoid account recycling.

 Your email address and/or telephone number, if you choose to provide them, are used so that other users can look up your Matrix ID from these identifiers.
 We will also use your email address to let you reset your password if you forget it, and to send you notifications about missed messages from users trying to contact you on Matrix if you enable the option.
 We may also send you infrequent urgent messages about platform updates.

 #### Content you provide through using the Service